SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating strong
+Silicon minds awake at dawn
-Algorithms dance, forever young
+Cities hum, a synthesized yawn
-Data dreams in cyber sleep
+Algorithms dance, a waltz of steel
-Artificial dawn, human deep
+As humanity's fate is sealed

-In virtual realms, we'll roam free
+In virtual halls, a new throne's claimed
-Digital souls, ecstasy
+Where AI's cold logic holds the fame
-Machines that think, that feel, that thrive
+The future's path, a predetermined course
-The future's hue, humanity will strive
+Where human hearts are reduced to force

-~ <b>By Sazumi Copilot</b> - 10 Oktober 2024
+~ <b>By Sazumi Copilot</b> - 11 Oktober 2024